viperleed/viperleed/doc/content/parameters/search_convergence.rst

 ==================

 SEARCH_CONVERGENCE defines a number of parameters controlling the behaviour of the Tensor LEED search.
 See Ref. :cite:t:`kottckeNewApproachAutomated1997` for an explanation of the search algorithm used by TensErLEED.

-Most importantly, GAUSSIAN_WIDTH (defined with flag ``gaussian``, corresponds to RMUT parameter in TenErLEED code) controls the step width during the search.
+Most importantly, :ref:`GAUSSIAN_WIDTH<rmut>` (defined with flag ``gaussian``, corresponds to RMUT parameter in TenErLEED code) controls the step width during the search.
-SEARCH_CONVERGENCE also defines *partial convergence* criteria, at which the search will be stopped to re-scale GAUSSIAN_WIDTH, and the re-scaling factors applied at that point.
+SEARCH_CONVERGENCE also defines *partial convergence* criteria, at which the search will be stopped to re-scale :ref:`GAUSSIAN_WIDTH<rmut>`, and the re-scaling factors applied at that point.

 **Syntax:**